-Larval and juvenile transport Larvae require adequate river flows to transport them Not likely.
-Most delta smelt that survive to the juvenile from spawning habitats in backwater sloughs to life stage do eventually inhabitat water that is in the 0.5 rearing habitats in the open waters of the low-salinity to 6 ppt range, due to either or both of downstream zone movement or decreasing outflow.
-However, delta smelt larvae can feed in the same habitats they were hatched in and both larval and juvenile fish can rear in water with a salinity lower than 0.5 ppt.
-Longrad require adaquate flow to prevent antrainment No shanga Larvae require adequate now to prevent entrainment No change Larval and juvenile transport needs to be protected No change, but seems likely to have more impact on from physical disturbances like sand and gravel spawning habitat than larval transport, which was mining, diking, dredging, rip-rapping subsequently shown to be related to behavior responses to tidal flows.
-2 ppt isohaline (X2) must be west of the Sacramento- Subsequent research showed the larvae distributed San Joaquin River confluence to support sufficient similarly relative to X2 regardless of where it resides.
-X2 larval and juvenile transport is generally west of the river confluence during February- June due to State Water Resources Control Board X2 standard; however, the standard does have a drought off- ramp.
-Maturation must not be impaired by pollutant No change concentrations Additional flows might be required in the July- July-August outflow augmentations may be helpful, but August period to protect delta smelt that were present not to mitigate entrainment because delta smelt were in the south and central Delta from being entrained in subsequently shown to no longer occupy the south Delta export pumps. during July-August.
-Habitat changes in the central and south Delta have rendered it seasonally unsuitable to delta smelt during the summer; entrainment is seldom observed past June and the 2008 Service BiOp RPA has a 25 degree Celsius off-ramp that usually triggers in June.
-Rearing habitat 2 ppt isohaline (X2) should remain between Carquinez Strait in the west, Three-Mile Slough on the Sacramento River and Big Break on the San Joaquin River in the east.
+Primary Constituent Element 1994 critical habitat rule 2016 state of scientific ur Spawning Habitat Shallow fresh or slightly brackish edge-waters No change Backwater sloughs Possible, never confirmed.
+Most have sandy substrates and need r Backwater sloughs in particula substrates that would suffe Low concentrations of pollutants No change Submerged tree roots, branches, emergent vegetation (tules) Not likely.
+Unpublished observat captive delta smelt suggest spay oriented horizontally and a prefere that is more consistent with observ in the family Osme Key spawning locations: Sacramento River "in the Delta", Barker Slough, Lindsey Slough, Cache Slough, Prospect Slough, Georgiana Slough, Beaver Slough, Hog Slough, Sycamore Slough, Suisun Marsh All of the locations listed in 1994 spawning, but based on better n Spring Kodiak Trawl Survey, mos been observed to aggregate arous Sherman Island, and in the Caclincluding the subsequently floo Adults could spawn from December-July.
+Adults are virtually never fully rip before February and most spawn May.
+Larval and juvenile transport Larvae require adequate river flows to transport them from spawning habitats in backwater sloughs to rearing habitats in the open waters of the low-salinity zone Not likely.
+Most delta smelt that s life stage do eventually inhabitat v to 6 ppt range, due to either or b movement or decreasing outflow. larvae can feed in the same habitat and both larval and juvenile fish ca salinity lower than 0 Larvae require adequate flow to prevent entrainment No change Larval and juvenile transport needs to be protected from physical disturbances like sand and gravel mining, diking, dredging, rip-rapping No change, but seems likely to he spawning habitat than larval transubsequently shown to be related to tidal flows

+- Subsequent research showed the similarly relative to X2 regardless is generally west of the river conflu June due to State Water Resource standard; however, the standard do ramp.
+Maturation must not be impaired by pollutant concentrations No change Additional flows might be required in the July-August period to protect delta smelt that were present in the south and central Delta from being entrained in export pumps.
+1 Rearing habitat 2 ppt isohaline (X2) should remain between Carquinez Strait in the west, Three-Mile Slough on the Sacramento River and Big Break on the San Joaquin River in the east.
 This was determined to be a historical range for 2 ppt salinity (including its tidal time scale excursion into the Delta).
-Recent research has shown the 1994 description of seasonal X2 movement is much less than what occurred pre-development.
-That said, X2 is generally in the specified region during February-June due to the State Water Resources Control Board X2 standard; however the standard does have a drought off-ramp.
-Most juvenile delta smelt still rear in the low-salinity zone, but it is now recognized that a few remain in the Cache Slough complex as well.
-Adult migration Adults require unrestricted access to spawning habitat from December-July Adults disperse faster than was recognized in 1994; most of it is finished by the time Spring Kodiak Trawls start in January, though local movements and possibly rapid longer distance dispersal occurs throughout the spawning season, which as mentioned above is usually February- May.
-The only known 'barriers' to adult dispersal are water diversions.
-Unrestricted access results from adequate flow, suitable water quality, and protection from physical disturbance No change
+Recent research has shown the seasonal X2 movement is much le pre-development.
+That said, X2 specified region during February-Water Resources Control Board X the standard does have a drought of delta smelt still rear in the low-salin recognized that a few remain in complex as we Adult migration Adults require unrestricted access to spawning habitat from December-July Adults disperse faster than was rec of it is finished by the time Spring January, though local movement longer distance dispersal occurs the season, which as mentioned above May.
+The only known 'barriers' water diversion Unrestricted access results from adequate flow, suitable water quality, and protection from physical disturbance No change